-Imagine your personal information as the fish and the scammer the fisherman out to catch the fish of the day.
+Imagine your personal information as the fish and the scammer, the fisherman out to catch the fish of the day.
 The fisherman has many fishing rods on his boat and is constantly casting them, waiting for someone to bite.

 How does phishing differ from SPAM?

 Simple… phishing is like fly-fishing.
 Phishing attacks are targeted, and intentional emails are sent one at a time.
-SPAM is most like casting a big net in the ocean and seeing what turns up.
+SPAM is almost like casting a big net in the ocean and seeing what turns up.
 SPAMers send the same email to many email addresses.
 The content is generic and broad.